August 26, 2023

 Summary:

 What are deepfakes?
 Deepfakes are videos or images created using AI-powered deep learning software to show people saying and doing things that they didn’t say or do.
 Deepfakes are increasingly being used to commit cybercrime – this could be for financial gain, social disruption, voting fraud, or other nefarious purposes.
 Deepfakes are used to commit fraud and access services by pretending to be someone else, or to gain access to services they wouldn’t be able to access using their true identity.
 They can be used in synthetic identity fraud, new account fraud, and account takeover fraud, and more.
-Deepfakes can be face swaps, re-enactments, or Generative Adversarial Networks (GANs), and can be used in a number of threat types such as presentation or digital injection attacks.
+There are many types of deepfakes – face swaps, re-enactments, or Generative Adversarial Networks (GANs) – and they be deployed in several threat types such as presentation or digital injection attacks.

 Ultimately, awareness of deepfakes and an understanding of the solutions available must be expanded and discussed more widely.